matejkarasek/crazyflie-firmware/docs/starting_development.md

 Now you should be able to run cfloader from the Windows Power Shell.

+Further, install the USB driver for your Crazyradio PA via Zadig following these instructions: [add link to zadig page]

 To flash the firmware, you first need to launch Windows Power Shell and go to the crazyflie-firmware folder of your Ubuntu WSL (this wont work from the Command Prompt, you need to use the Windows Power Shell):
 ```
     cd \\wsl$\Ubuntu